Jay0494/Jay0494/README.md

 - 💞️ I’m looking to collaborate on Predictions using machine learning and any other data analytic project(Voluntary or paid), I am also looking for some freelance work.
 - 📫 You can reach me via whatsapp +447562920721 or via email ejaytechdata@gmail.com
 - 😄 Pronouns: He/Him
-- You can check out some of my projects here https://github.com/Jay0494/Elijah_Okpako_Data_analyst_portfolio
 - ⚡ Fun fact: Every problem has a solution, you just have to dive deeper, fly higher, look beyond what you see and go the extra mile.
 - Feel free to contact me I believe it would be worth your time remembera problem shared is a problem solved.